dltxio/idem-old/README.md

 ## Overview

 Everytime an exchange calls an ID provider to KYC documents, they incure an expense.
 Futhermore, users are required every time provide KYC information instead of a portable verification.
+By locally storing users information verified information, we can increase the customer onboarding expirence and reduce the costs to the exchanges and other services.

 ## Process

 ### Step 1: New registration

-User onboards to the app via Email and Mobile number.
+User onboards to the app via Email or Mobile number.

 ### Step 2: Create new Key Pair
 The a private / public key pair is created on the device, using the ECDSA256spk algorithim.
 This will be used to sign messages to third parties.